Nasiali-Eden/Nasiali-Eden/README.md

 - 🔭 I’m currently working on Full Stack flutter projects
 - 🌱 I’m currently learning Python for Data Science.
-- 👯 I’m looking to collaborate on any Mobile Application Project.
+- 👯 I’m looking to collaborate on any Mobile and Web Application Project.